wizofwor/C64-Notes/Branches.md

 ## Compare Instructions

-CMP compares memory and accumulator
-CPX compares memory and X
-CPY compares memory and Y

-Take look at `CMP $xxxx`:
+CMP compares memory and accumulator.
+CPX and CPY do the same thing for X and Y registers.
+Take look at following table:

 Comparison | N | Z | C
 ---|---|---|---|---